nrminor/ALPINE-core/README.md

   -h, --help               Print help
 ```

 To set up and try out the toolset, either install the Rust toolchain and build it yourself or run `./easy_install` in this directory after cloning it to your machine.
-Once the ALPINE core utilities are ready for the bigtime, they will be made available via [crates.io](https://crates.io/).